timnon/pyschedule/README.md

 ![](https://github.com/timnon/pyschedule/blob/master/pics/hello-pyschedule.png)

 pyschedule supports different solvers, classical MIP-based ones as well as CP.
 All solvers and their capabilities are listed <a href="https://github.com/timnon/pyschedule/wiki/Overview">here</a>.
-The default solver used above uses a standard IP-model in combination with CBC, which is part of package <a href="https://pypi.python.org/pypi/PuLP">pulp</a>.
+The default solver used above uses a standard MIP-model in combination with CBC, which is part of package <a href="https://pypi.python.org/pypi/PuLP">pulp</a>.
 If you have CPLEX installed (command "cplex" must be running), you can switch to CPLEX using:

 ```python
 pyschedule.solvers.pulp.solve(S,kind='CPLEX')
 ```

-For more details have a look at the <a href="https://github.com/timnon/pyschedule/blob/master/examples/bike-shop.ipynb">bike shop notebook</a> or one of the other scenarios in the <a href="https://github.com/timnon/pyschedule/tree/master/examples">examples folder</a>.